alexanderMSmith/TheGreatFilter/README.md

 The Great Filter bot uses five classes and a set of JSON files to create classless characters for D&D 5e.
 In the default settings, races are biased so that more common and less exotic races occur more often than the exotic races.

 ## Java Classes
-The first class is GreatFilterBot.java, which runs the bot itself.
+The first class is GreatFilterBot.java, which serves as the application's entry point.
 The class additionally parses commands to generate characters based on randomly selected traits from JSON files.
 This information is then passed to CharacterCreator.java, and then the information is received and printed in the Discord channel where the slash command was activated.

 The second class is CharacterCreator.java.
 This class creates the character by combining outputs from the TraitsSelector, StatRoller, and TraitLookup classes.
 It compiles it into a single message, then returns it to GreatFilterBot.java.